senacor/Tutorials-Microservices/README.md

 ### Stage 04 - Create a second service

 #### Goal
 You recap step 00 till 03 again.
-You create a second service (accounting-service) that will communicate with the first service (demo-service) in the next step.
+You create a second service (accounting-service) that will communicate with the first service (customer service) in the next step.
 The service should offer an "account" endpoint that that depends on the customer endpoint of the first service.

 #### Tasks